Walthamstow Market: Independent retailers

 There are many independent small shops specialising in ethnic foods (Polish, Russian, Indian, Chinese, Caribbean, South Asian etc.), Halal and English butchers, fabrics, household goods, etc. There are many cafes: English, Indian, Turkish, Portuguese, Chinese and others, and just one public house, the Chequers.

 Market infrastructure and management

-The market is managed by the London Borough of Waltham Forest.
+The market is managed by the London Borough of Waltham Forest, with a 2019 redesign and development of the market completed by Matter Architecture and Mima Group.